 Panoramic view of Liverpool, 1860

 Explore an early view of the famous Liverpool waterfront, showing crowded docks and a skyline bristling with masts.
 It was taken by a local photographer, G Berry of James Street, Liverpool, in 1860.
 Photographs from this period are very rare, as photography was in its early days.
-It is also a very early example of a panoramic photograph, made from three separate prints put together.
+It is also a very early example of a panoramic photograph, made from five separate prints put together.

 Detail from the left of the panorama showing ships on the Mersey and the masts of many more in the docks in the background.
 The 'docker's clock' tower is just visible on the left.